karangupta555/Demo/README.md

 Download link for dummy app:
 https://github.com/appium/appium/blob/master/sample-code/apps/ApiDemos-debug.apk

-C:\YT\ApiDemos-debug.apk

 ### Contribution guidelines ###

-* Writing tests
+* Writing tests -- Will be updated in the near future
-* Code review
+* Code review -- Will be updated in the near future
-* Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Abhinav Dharmapuri(abhinav.dharmapuri@americam-technology.net)
+* Uman Niyaz(uman.niyaz@american-technology.net)